LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 #### Why indirect illumination?

 This school project of mine needed me to learn the necessary skills for a chosen industry position.
-I chose the position of graphics programmer at Naughty Dog and oriented my project about approximating indirect illumination.
+I chose the position of graphics programmer at Naughty Dog and oriented my project around approximating indirect illumination.
 As I learned from Naughty Dog at Siggraph 2020[[1]](#source1) they use a probe based lighting scheme for indirect illumination so this is what I based my implementation on.